A Taste of Americana in Warm & Hot Springs, VA

 The Homestead’s championship golf courses are within a short drive as well as the jewel in their crown, the Jefferson Pools.

 Taking the Waters at the Jefferson Pools

-The main reason I wanted to visit Bath County, Virginia was for the Jefferson Pools.
+The main reason I wanted to visit Bath County, or Hot Springs, Virginia was for the Jefferson Pools.
 These crystal clear waters have drawn visitors across the Allegheny Mountains for centuries.
 Even Thomas Jefferson spent weeks there enjoying the rest and relaxation.